 When buildings and structures require building approval, a private building certifier will assess the proposed work and issue a building development permit.
 This means that you have approval to build the structure according to the permit (approved plans and conditions).

 The building permit will note what inspections must take place while the work is underway.
 The private building certifier who issued the permit will carry out these inspections.
 If it has been built according to the permit, and the relevant documentation required is submitted, the certifier will issue the finalisation certificate.
 Depending on the structure building this could be a Form 21, Form 17 or Form 11.

 The private building certifier will then issue a copy of the finalisation certificate to Council, and the approval is then marked as finalised.

-Customers requesting to finalise a plumbing approval that was issued more than 3 years after the issue date of a Compliance Permit or Notice to Commence Regulated Work was issued must complete Request to finalise a plumbing approval(PDF, 241KB).
+Customers requesting to finalise a plumbing approval that is out of currency must complete a request to finalise a plumbing approval(PDF, 243KB).
+Note:

 - Where a compliance permit or notice to commence regulated work was issued, the currency period is three years from the date of issue.

 - Where a Form 17 permit has been issued, the currency period is two years from the date of the permit unless otherwise extended.